aAleksandrOrlov/mad-hatters/README.md

-# mad-hatters
+#Mad-Hatters
 ---
-A landing of clothes store.
+A landing page of hats store.